ceph/ceph.io/src/en/news/blog/2021/v14-2-22-nautilus-released/index.md

 title: "v14.2.22 Nautilus released"
 date: "2021-06-30"
 author: "dgalloway"
+image: image.jpeg
 ---

 This is the 22nd and likely the last backport release in the Nautilus series.
 Ultimately, we recommend all users upgrade to newer Ceph releases.

 ## Notable Changes